PhilipYip1988/python-notebooks/anaconda/linux/install.md

 ### Installing TeX

 A number of the datascience packages such as nbcovert and matplotlib can use TeX.
-Unfortunately the installation of TeX differs significantly for Windows and Linux and installation of TeX isn't included with Anaconda.
+Unfortunately the installation of TeX differs significantly for Windows and Linux and therefore installation of TeX isn't included with Anaconda.
 TeX should be installed system wide, using the Ubuntu (Debian-based) package manager apt:

 ```bash
 sudo apt-get install texlive-xetex texlive-fonts-recommended texlive-plain-generic cm-super dvipng